GluuFederation/docs-gg-prod/docs/source/admin-guide/services-routes-config.md

 ## Configure multiple Upstream Application

-Yes, you can configure multiple upstream application in the Kong.
+Multiple upstream applications can be configured in Kong.
 You just need to organization and configure the routes.

 [![info](../img/how-kong-proxy-works-multiple-upstreams.png)](../img/how-kong-proxy-works-multiple-upstreams.png)

-For Example: we have three upstream applications **http://localhost:5001**, **http://localhost:5002** and **http://localhost:5003** then the configuration is as below
+For Example: we have three upstream applications **http://localhost:5001**, **http://localhost:5002** and **http://localhost:5003** then the configuration is follows:

 1. **http://localhost:5001**